JonKimbel/MailBoy/README.md

 1.  *[DONE]* Get basic code working
 1.  *[DONE]* Implement power conservation functionality
+1.  **[TODO]** Determine how to trigger - letters are lightweight and a simple switch may be fooled by condensation weighing down the top plate.
 1.  **[TODO]** Test on batteries, determine real-world battery life
 1.  **[TODO]** Determine approach to guarding against moisture
 1.  **[TODO]** Design 3D printable mechanism/enclosure